abdullahmubin/typescript-react-router/README.md

 // Plan
 1. icon import and sow.
 2. file structure wile build. asset/css, asset/imaes
+# NOTE:
+Basically its part of my project, so it has unnecesssary redux code. :( otherwise it workable.
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).